harness/developer-hub/release-notes/continuous-delivery.md

 - The error message for webhook trigger registration failure was unclear.
 (CDS-53600)

   This issue is fixed by improving the error handling for webhook trigger registration.
 The error message now conveys a proper error summary.
-- An `IllegalArgumentException` appeared when service variable expressions were used for environments.
+- An `IllegalArgumentException` appeared when service variable expressions were used for environment reference.
 (CDS-53490)

-  You should not use service variables for environments, and environment variables for services.
+  You should not use service variables for environment reference, and environment variables for service reference.
 Harness has now improved the error handling mechanism for such scenarios so that users can fix the issue themselves.
 - Selecting the edit button on the YAML section of the **Triggers** page took users back to the visual section of the page.
 (CDS-50426)

   The **Triggers** page was not maintaining the user preference for the view type (Visual/YAML).
 This issue is fixed.

 ## March 24, 2023, version 78817

 ### What's new